 - 1. In the Uyuni Web UI, as an administrator, navigate to Systems > Activation Keys. - 2.
-Click the [Create Key] button. - 3.
+Click the Create Key button. - 3.
 On the Activation Key Details page, in the Description field, enter a description of the activation key. - 4.
 In the Key field, enter a name for the activation key.
-For example, SLES15-SP5 for SUSE Linux Enterprise Server 15 SP5.
+For example, SLES15-SP6 for SUSE Linux Enterprise Server 15 SP6.

-- Do not use commas or double quotes in the Key field for any SUSE products.
-However, you must use commas for Red Hat Products. - All other characters are allowed, but <> () {} (this includes the space) are removed automatically. - If the field is left empty, a random string is generated. - 5.
+- On not use commas or double quotes in the Key field for any SUSE products.
+However, you must use commas for Red Hat Products. - ° All other characters are allowed, but <> (){} (this includes the space) are removed automatically. - If the field is left empty, a random string is generated. - 5.
+In the Usage add number of times the key can be used, or leave it blank for unlimited usage. - 6.
 In the Base Channels drop-down box, select the appropriate base software channel, and allow the relevant child channels to populate.
-For more information, see reference:admin/setup-wizard.pdf and Administration > Custom-channels. - 6.
-Select the child channels you need (for example, the mandatory SUSE Manager tools and updates channels). - 7.
-Check the Add-On System Types check box if you need to enable any of the options.

-- 8. We recommend you leave the Contact Method set to Default. - 9.
-We recommend you leave the Universal Default setting unchecked. - 10.
-Click [Create Activation Key] to create the activation key. - 11.
-Check the Configuration File Deployment check box to enable configuration management for this key, and click [Update Activation Key] to save this change.
+For more information, see Reference > Admin and Administration > Custom-channels. - 7.
+Select the Child Channels you need (for example, the mandatory SUSE Multi-Linux Manager tools and updates channels). - 8.
+Check the Add-On System Types checkbox if you need to enable any of the options.
+For more information about system types, see Client-configuration > System-types. - 9.
+We recommend you leave the Contact Method set to Default.
+For more information about contact methods, see Client-configuration > Contact-methods-intro. - 10.
+We recommend you leave the Universal Default setting unchecked. - 11.
+Click Create Activation Key to create the activation key. - 12.
+After the activation key is created, the page shows additional checkbox Configuration File Deployment below the list of Add-On System Types.
+To enable deploying configuration files to systems on registration, select this checkbox. - 13.
+Click Update Activation Key to save the change.